taylor-swanson/gensample/docs/emitters.md

 # Emitters

+Emitters are used to format the actual shape and data of a log.

 ## Template (template)

-The Template emitter using Go templates to produce sample data.
+The Template emitter uses Go templates to produce sample data.
 The context for the template is a map, where each key is the name of a `field`.
+Multiple templates may be given, they will be advanced using a round-robin method during the running of the tool.

 ### Configuration